 Each MVE subscription includes distributed denial-of-service (DDoS) attack protection for no additional charge.

 You bring your own Versa (Director) SD-WAN license for use with MVE.
 It is your responsibility to have the appropriate licenses for the SD-WAN endpoints created on the Megaport network.

-Megaport uses Q-in-Q to differentiate between customer MVEs on a given host hardware system.
-The tenant MVE receives an untagged VLAN on the internet-facing link, and single-tagged 802.1Q traffic toward other destinations on the Megaport network (such as CSP onramps or other MVEs).
-For details, see Configuring Q-in-Q.
+Megaport uses Q-in-Q to differentiate VXCs and MVEs on a host hardware system.
+The tenant MVE receives untagged traffic for the internet-facing link, and single-tagged 802.1Q traffic for VXCs toward other destinations on the Megaport network (such as CSP onramps or other MVEs).